-A significant problem within the City of Fresno is the availability of alcoholic beverages to the underage youth in our community.
+A significant problem within the City of Fresno is the availability of alcoholic beverages to the underage youth within our community.
 There is a high concentration of on-sale and off-sale licenses per capita within the City of Fresno.

-Disorderly conduct related to the consumption of alcoholic beverages continues to be a concern within our community, especially at bars and nightclubs.
-Bars and nightclubs can have a higher propensity of being disorderly, disruptive and have the potential of generating an increased amount of calls for service for patrol officers resulting in the use of resources and community concerns.
-Several are under investigation due to numerous calls for police service.
+Disturbances and disorderly conduct related to alcohol consumption continues to be a concern within our community, especially at bars and nightclubs.
+Bars and nightclubs can have a higher propensity of being disorderly and disruptive.
+They have the potential for generating an increased amount of calls for service for patrol officers, resulting in the use of already decreased resources causing community concerns.
+Several licensed premises have generated complaints due to numerous calls for police service being generated.
 It was determined that over 450 calls for service were generated at these locations over the past year.
-Most of these calls for service were verbal and physical disturbances, most involving intoxicated patrons.
-Posturing among/between patrons has also generated calls for service due to the involvement of gang members.
-Often times disturbances result in a Part 1 crime before officers arrive.
+Most of these calls for service were for verbal and physical disturbances, mostly involving intoxicated individuals.
+Often times, disturbances result in a Part 1 crime before officers arrive on scene.
 As a result, police resources have been drained in an effort to combat these alcohol related calls for service.
-Due to the continued partnership between the local Alcohol Beverage Control GAP Agent and the Fresno Police Department, some of these businesses had their alcohol license suspended, revoked or paid a fine in lieu of a suspension.
-It is a continued collaborative effort to bring these licensees into compliance.
+Due to the continued collaborative partnership between the local Alcohol Beverage Control GAP Agent and the Fresno Police Department, some of the businesses had their alcohol license(s) suspended, revoked, paid a fine in lieu of suspension or came into compliance.
+It is a continued working joint effort to hold these licensees accountable and bring them into compliance.

 Fresno hosts a large number of sporting and entertainment events throughout the year that attract hundreds of thousands of people.
-These large events are held at the Savemart Center, Chukchansi Park, Woodward Park, Selland Arena, Saroyan Theater, CSU Fresno and the Fresno Fairgrounds (to name a few).
-Alcoholic beverages are sold at all of these venues.
+These large events are held at the Savemart Center, Chukchansi Park, Woodward Park, Selland Arena, Saroyan Theater, the Fresno Fairgrounds and CSU Fresno (to name a few).
+Alcoholic beverages are sold at all of these events.

-The Greek Community at California State University Fresno has over 1,000 men and women involved with Fraternities and Sororities.
-CSU Fresno also has residence halls and apartments that are walking distance from the campus and licensed premises, including the new Campus Point shopping center.
+The Greek College Community at California State University Fresno has over 1,000 men and women involved with Fraternities and Sororities.
+CSU Fresno also has residence halls and apartments that are walking distance from the campus as well as licensed premises, including the new Campus Point shopping center.
 Binge drinking and keg parties are still very much a part of the social atmosphere surrounding college students, but these issues are becoming more common with teenagers as well.
-In 2015, there were 73 alcohol related arrests within a one mile radius of the CSUF campus.
-Over the last two years, we have developed a very close working relationship with the CSUF police department in a collaborative effort to address these alcohol related issues.
+In 2016, there were 65 alcohol related arrests within a one mile radius of the CSUF campus.
+Over the last two years, we have developed a very close working relationship with the CSUF Campus Police Department in a collaborative effort to address these alcohol related issues.